Nominations Now Closed

-The ACSP/IACP Karen R. Polenske Best Student Paper Award for Outstanding Paper on a China Planning Related Topic, established in honor of Massachusetts Institute of Technology Professor Karen R. Polenske - a prominent regional economist and a leading scholar of China's sustainable development - is given annually to International Association for China Planning (IACP) student members who present excellent research at major international planning conferences.
-Currently the IACP presents one Polenske award at their annual conference in China and one Polenske award at their annual membership meeting in the United States during the Association of Collegiate Schools of Planning (ACSP) conference.
+The ACSP/IACP Karen R. Polenske Best Student Paper Award for Outstanding Paper on a China Planning Related Topic, established in honor of Massachusetts Institute of Technology Professor Karen R. Polenske - a prominent regional economist and a leading scholar of China's sustainable development - is given annually to International Association for China Planning (IACP) student members who presents excellent research at the ACSP annual conference.

 - attend and present the paper at the ACSP Annual Conference.

 - Submit a paper abstract to the 2020 ACSP conference.
 The abstract submission is now open and will close on Tuesday, March 10 11:59 pm (U.S. Eastern Time).
 The 2020 ACSP conference website is https://www.acsp.org/page/ConfAllAbout2020.
 Please follow the ACSP abstract submission guideline when you submit your abstract.

 - Submit the full paper using the ACSP award application online submission form (https://www.acsp.org/page/AwardPolenske).
 ACSP will begin to accept award applications on February 26, 2020.
 The application window will close on June 1, 2020.

 - The IACP award committee will evaluate the full papers submitted based on their innovative scholarship and insight that advance the understanding of China-related planning topics, including but not limited to urbanization, urban economics, housing and community development, environmental planning, land use policy, transportation planning, urban design, analytical methods for urban studies, regional development issues.
 The full paper submitted should have excellent organization, structure, style, clarity, and originality.